leomeyer/Arducom/README.md

 arducom-ftp understands the following parameters:

     -t <transport>: defines the transport layer.
-Currently "i2c" and "serial" are supported.
+Currently "i2c", "serial" and "tcpip" are supported.
     -d <device>: the device that is to be used for the transport, i. e. "/dev/i2c-1".
     -a <address>: the slave address.
 For I2C, a number between 2 and 127.
     -b <baudrate>: For serial devices, the baud rate to use.